 Remarkably, m, the number of sufficient imputations, can be only 5 to 10 imputations, although it depends on the percentage of data that are missing.
-The result is unbiased parameter estimates and a full sample size, when done well.
+A good multiple imputation model results in unbiased parameter estimates and a full sample size.

 Doing multiple imputation well, however, is not always quick or easy.
-First, it requires that the missing data be ignorable.
+First, it requires that the missing data be missing at random.
 Second, it requires a very good imputation model.
 Creating a good imputation model requires knowing your data very well and having variables that will predict missing values.